dapiced/vmware_vra_blue_print_compare/README.md

 Requirements
 ------------

-Make sure the comparaison files are in the files directory Add the config line. in default/main.yaml table
+Make sure the comparaison "files" are in the /files directory Add the config line. in default/main.yaml table

 Role Variables